Highlights

 A split-level home falls within the ranch architecture family.
 But unlike original range-style homes of the 1930s, split-level homes added square footage both above and below the main floor.
 The key element to a split-level house is that it includes at least three—if not four or five—levels separated by shorter flights of steps.

-Also take a moment to note that a split-level is technically different from the bi-level home.
-A bi-level home is also known as a raised ranch, and only features two floors.
+Also, take a moment to note that a split-level is technically different from a bi-level home.
+A bi-level home is also known as a raised ranch and only features two floors.

 After World War II, ranches spread across the country with the rise of the American suburb.
-Split-level homes were particularly popular in the ’50s, ’60s, and ’70s because they adapted well to smaller or oddly shaped lots.
-If a suburb needed to fit as many homes as possible onto a plot of land, the split-level utilized space both above and below the ground.
+Split-level homes were trendy in the ’50s, ’60s, and ’70s because they adapted well to smaller or oddly shaped lots.
+If a suburb needed to fit as many homes as possible onto a plot of land, the split-level utilized space above and below the ground.

 The demand for split-level homes trickled out in the ’80s and ’90s when larger homes became more popular, but you'll still find plenty of well-preserved ranches across the country.